fasakinhenry/alx-backend-javascript/0x00-ES6_basic/README.md

-# ALX Backend Javascript
+# ES6 Basics

-I am working to update the README real soon🚀
+Learning the basics of ES6